SegersIan/knowledge-base/osint/index.md

 * [Skattesjekk.no - Check tax of people](https://www.skattesjekk.no/)
 * [Brønnøysundregistrene - Norway’s central register authority.
 Contains multiple registers such as the Register of Business Enterprises, the Register of Company Accounts, and the Register of Bankruptcy.](https://www.brreg.no/)
 * [Proff - A commercial website using data from the Brønnøysund Register Centre and other sources to present company overviews.](https://www.proff.no/)
+  * Maybe you can find here if someone owns or runs a business
 * [Einnsyn - A centralized service for searching through Norwegian government agencies’ public records (post journals)](https://einnsyn.no/)
 * [Kvartverket - National authority responsible for mapping, property registration, and geographic data.](https://www.kartverket.no/)
 * [seeiendom - public-facing portal that combines property information from the Norwegian Mapping Authority, the Cadastre, and the Land Register](https://seeiendom.kartverket.no/)